RamanMaan/cinder/server/README.md

 A Node.js server, leveraging Express for route management and MySQL for the database.

+Testing
+---
+_Note: The server tests requires a MySQL instance running on the host machine with a .env.test file configured with the required variables listed in the .env.example file_

+Install MYSQL according to your OS's specifications.

+### Configure .env.test variables
+Setup a ```.env.test``` file in the server root directory with variables from the ```.env.example``` file.
+Set these variable values to whatever you prefer.

+### Run tests
+From server root:

+    npm install
+    npm test

 How To Run
 ---
 _Note: The server requires a MySQL instance running on the host machine with a .env file configured with the required variables listed in the .env.example file_